 With the video editing word comes a big bulky desktop PC in our mind.
 But now, there are capable laptops for video editing in the market offering portability to video editors.
-All the laptops selected in this list offer brilliant performance for video editors without costing a single buck more than a thousand dollars.
+The best laptop for video editing under 1000 it quite a task, therefore, we have listed laptops with brilliant performance for video editors without costing a single buck more than a thousand dollars.

 If not, then look at this detailed comparison of all the laptops selected for you.